harik8/my-aws-infrastructure/README.md

-# tofu-modules
+# my-aws-workloads

-The Opentofu module implementations.
+The repository contains aws resources created by OpenTofu and best practices.